VadimInshakov/aviso/readme.md

-Minimalistic scraper that seek specified links on scpecified sites (config.yaml) and save it to DB, html and throw it to stdout.
+Minimalistic scraper that searches for specific links on the scpecific sites (config.yaml) and save it to DB, html and throw it to stdout.

 **What you need to start**
 1) Specify sources and themes in config.yaml